Sermons on The Christian Life (Page 3)

 Not for Sale (31 min)

 Jonathan Procopio preaches on the story of Ahab’s violent theft of a vineyard whose owner, Naboth, said was “not for sale”.
 Two lessons stand out in the passage: 1.
-The danger of covetouness (Ahab), and 2. the duty of commitment (Naboth).
-Jonathan makes weighty and challenging practical applications from each aspect of the story.
-Readings: 1 Kings 21:1-7, 14-15 (Message preached in Pope Road Gospel hall, Prince Edward Island, Canada, 2016)
+The danger of covetousness (Ahab), and 2. the duty of commitment (Naboth).
+Mr Procopio applies challenging lessons from each aspect of the story.
+Readings: 1 Kings 21:1-7, 14-15 (Recorded in Pope Road Gospel hall, Prince Edward Island, Canada, 2016)

 Faith That Works (43 min)